Obstmoehre/Songreporter/README.md

 script previously reported by the program the name will be shown in green.
 If you the name of your script files contain a date in this format [yyyy-mm-dd] the program can detect an unreported script of the last seven days.

+**important**: The songs have to contain their ccli-songnumber as an attribute, because this is the way the "plugin" recognizes the songs and searches them at the Online Reporting webpage.

 ## License
 Songreporter is released under the Apache 2.0 license.